Structural rearrangements of the ribosome and translation factors

 mRNA has an intrinsic propensity to form extensive secondary structure.
 Structured regions of mRNA are known to regulate mRNA splicing, translation and degradation.
 In collaboration with the Mathews lab (University of Rochester), we recently showed that all mRNAs and lncRNAs intrinsically form secondary structures with short end-to-end distances (https://www.ncbi.nlm.nih.gov/pubmed/30337527 ).
 We now explore biological implications of this structural feature of RNA molecules.

-Learn more about Mechanisms of Ribosomal Translocation Along mRNA
+Learn more about Folding and Dynamics of mRNA

-The central dogma of Biology is that DNA is used to make messenger RNA (mRNA), which is used to make proteins.
 Over the last decade, multiple findings have illuminated the importance of the regulation of protein expression at the level of mRNA translation. mRNA is no longer considered a simple courier of genetic information between DNA and protein.
-RNA can fold into an extensive secondary and, in many instances, tertiary structure.
-In recent years, numerous studies began to reveal that structured elements within the mRNA play a critical role in modulating the flow of genetic information from DNA to protein.
+For example, numerous studies begin to reveal that structured elements within the mRNA play a critical role in modulating the flow of genetic information from DNA to protein.

 Learn more about Regulation of protein synthesis by mRNA structure